paulo-fernando-silva/vscOctaveDebugger/readme.md

  * [Strings](https://octave.org/doc/v5.1.0/Strings.html)
  * UnknownType: represents unknown types as strings.

-If a type isn't supported request it on the [project repository](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).
+If a type isn't supported, request it on the [project repository](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).

 ![Demo](images/OctaveDebugger.gif)

 If you want to edit the value of a variable be it scalar, array, or structure, you can double click on it in the `VARIABLES` view, and type in the new value.
 That expression will be evaluated and if successful the variable will be updated with the new value.
-You can also submit any command you like through the debug console as if it you were typing directly into Octave.
+You can also submit any command you like through the debug console as if you were typing directly into Octave.

 More information about debugging with Octave can be found [here](https://octave.org/doc/v5.1.0/Debugging.html).